-The Lighthouse offers several social programs that meet monthly, including Focus Group, Book Club, and Boot Up Club.
+The Lighthouse offers several social programs that meet monthly, including Focus Club, Book Club, and Boot Up Club.

-Focus Group is a monthly gathering offering socialization, support, education, awareness, advocacy and interaction with peers.
+Focus Club is a monthly gathering offering socialization, support, education, awareness, advocacy and interaction with peers.
 Educational speakers are often invited to present information on various topics.

 Do you enjoy reading?
 Great!
 This is an activity you don’t need to give up when you have a visual impairment.